 This is one of many improvements from The Stick of Truth.
 The clothing does not make the hero or boost your power, so you can wear whatever you want, including looking like a Raisin’s girl and many other choices that are close to but do not infringe on an existing superhero license.

 You can find new items throughout the town, so check anything with a gold accent on a door handle, nightstand, backpacks, and chests hidden in every garage.
-Along with the different items to wear, you will find scrap, artifacts, recipes, healing items, and mission items.
+Along with the different items to wear, you will find scraps, artifacts, recipes, healing items, and mission items.
 If you cannot find something, you may be able to buy it at the vendors or machines scattered in South Park.

 Everything you collect can be used in the new crafting system.
 You can make burritos to restore your health, potions to revive your fallen comrades, new costumes, and powerful artifacts.
 The necessary components are listed for each item, and raising your crafting level will give you access to better health items and more costumes.